-- "MIG-1" This designation denotes superior credit quality.
-Excellent protection is afforded by established cash flows, highly reliable liquidity support, or demonstrated broad-based access to the market for refinancing. - "MIG-2" This designation denotes strong credit quality.
-Margins of protection are ample, although not as large as in the preceding group. - "MIG-3" This designation denotes acceptable credit quality.
-Liquidity and cash-flow protection may be narrow, and market access for refinancing is likely to be less well-established. - "SG" This designation denotes speculative-grade credit quality.
-Debt instruments in this category may lack sufficient margins of protection. - "NR" Is assigned to an unrated obligation, obligation and/or program.
+"MIG-1" - This designation denotes superior credit quality.
+Excellent protection is afforded by established cash flows, highly reliable liquidity support, or demonstrated broad-based access to the market for refinancing.

+"MIG-2" - This designation denotes strong credit quality.
+Margins of protection are ample, although not as large as in the preceding group.

+"MIG-3" - This designation denotes acceptable credit quality.
+Liquidity and cash-flow protection may be narrow, and market access for refinancing is likely to be less well-established.

+"SG" - This designation denotes speculative-grade credit quality.
+Debt instruments in this category may lack sufficient margins of protection.

+"NR" - Is assigned to an unrated obligation, obligation and/or program.

-In the case of variable rate demand obligations ("VRDOs"), a two-component rating is assigned.
-The components are a long-term rating and a short-term demand obligation rating.
+In the case of variable rate demand obligations ("VRDOs"), Moody's assigns both a long-term rating and a short-term payment obligation rating.
 The long-term rating addresses the issuer's ability to meet scheduled principal and interest payments.
-The short-term demand obligation rating addresses the ability of the issuer or the liquidity provider to make payments associated with the purchase-price-upon demand feature ("demand feature") of the VRDO.
-The short-term demand obligation rating uses the VMIG scale.
-VMIG ratings with liquidity support use as an input the short-term Counterparty Risk Assessment of the support provider, or the long-term rating of the underlying obligor in the absence of third party liquidity support.
-Transitions of VMIG ratings of demand obligations with conditional liquidity support differ from transitions on the Prime scale to reflect the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.
+The short-term payment obligation rating addresses the ability of the issuer or the liquidity provider to meet any purchase price payment obligation resulting from optional tenders ("on demand") and/or mandatory tenders of the VRDO.
+The short-term payment obligation rating uses the VMIG scale.
+Transitions of VMIG ratings with conditional liquidity support differ from transitions of Prime ratings reflecting the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.

-Moody's typically assigns the VMIG short-term demand obligation rating if the frequency of the demand feature is less than every three years.
-If the frequency of the demand feature is less than three years but the purchase price is payable only with remarketing proceeds, the short-term demand obligation rating is "NR".
+Moody's typically assigns the VMIG rating if the frequency of the payment obligation is less than every three years.
+If the frequency of the payment obligation is less than three years but the obligation is payable only with remarketing proceeds, the VMIG short-term rating is not assigned and it is denoted as "NR".

-- "VMIG-1" This designation denotes superior credit quality.
-Excellent protection is afforded by the superior short-term credit strength of the liquidity provider and structural and legal protections. - "VMIG-2" This designation denotes strong credit quality.
-Good protection is afforded by the strong short-term credit strength of the liquidity provider and structural and legal protections. - "VMIG-3" This designation denotes acceptable credit quality.
-Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections. - "SG" This designation denotes speculative-grade credit quality.
-Demand features rated in this category may be supported by a liquidity provider that does not have a sufficiently strong short-term rating or may lack the structural and/or legal protections. - "NR" Is assigned to an unrated obligation, obligation and/or program.
+"VMIG-1" - This designation denotes superior credit quality.
+Excellent protection is afforded by the superior short-term credit strength of the liquidity provider and structural and legal protections.

+"VMIG-2" - This designation denotes strong credit quality.
+Good protection is afforded by the strong short-term credit strength of the liquidity provider and structural and legal protections.

+"VMIG-3" - This designation denotes acceptable credit quality.
+Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections.

+"SG" - This designation denotes speculative-grade credit quality.
+Demand features rated in this category may be supported by a liquidity provider that does not have a sufficiently strong short-term rating or may lack the structural and/or legal protections.

+"NR" - Is assigned to an unrated obligation, obligation and/or program.